Cell Division Dynamics Unit (Tomomi Kiyomitsu)

 We previously demonstrated that mitotic human cells have developed intrinsic spindle centering systems that precisely position the spindle in the center of the mother cell to generate identical daughters for symmetric division (Kiyomitsu and Cheeseman, Nature Cell Biology 2012, Cell 2013).
 In addition, using advanced genetic and optogenetic technologies, we recently identified a core functional unit of the cortical force-generating machinery that controls spindle positioning in mitotic human cells (Okumura et al., eLife 2018).

 At OIST, we aim to establish the molecular mechanisms of spindle centering and cortical force generation by combining multiple advanced technologies.
-In addition, we aim to further advance our understanding of the mechanisms and roles of symmetric division using stem cells and early fish (Medaka) embryos.
+In addition, we aim to further advance our understanding of how symmetric cell division is achieved and how the system is affected by intrinsic and extrinsic factors such as aging and environmental stress in self-renewing stem cells and early fish (Medaka) embryos.

 Kiyomitsu, T. The cortical force-generating machinery: How cortical spindle-pulling forces are generated.
 Curr Opin Cell Biol.
 2019 Apr 4;60:1-8.
 Review.